mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 print(system.generator.label, generator.active, generator.reactive)
 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```
-You have the flexibility to adjust these values to your specifications, and they will be utilized as the starting primal values when you run the [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)) function.
+Users have the flexibility to adjust these values according to their specifications, which will then be used as the starting primal values when executing the [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)) function.

 ---